AstarNetwork/astar-docs/docs/EVM/developer-tooling.md

 astar-collator --chain=shiden --enable-evm-rpc --unsafe-rpc-external --unsafe-ws-external
 ```

-Launch string above start Astar Collator for Shiden network.
+Launch string above will start Astar Collator for Shiden network.
 HTTP endpoint becomes available on port `9933` and WS on port `9944`.

 We also could recommend take attention to `--ws-max-connections` parameter, by default it relatively small and you probably would increase it to couple of thousands.